wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 ## The Vonage Application

 To create the application, we will be using our command-line interface.
-If you have not set up the CLI yet, do so by running the command `nexmo setup API_KEY API_SECRET` in your terminal, where the API Key and Secret are the API key and secret found on your [account’s settings](https://dashboard.nexmo.com/settings) page.
+If you have not set up the CLI yet, do so by running the command `vonage config:set --apiKey=api_key --apiSecret=api_secret` in your terminal, where the API Key and Secret are the API key and secret found on your [account’s settings](https://dashboard.nexmo.com/settings) page.

 ### Create an NCCO